mims-harvard/ATOMICA/README.md

 To process other structures for embedding complexes refer to `data/process_pdbs.py`.
 To process other structures for embedding protein interfaces refer to **TO DO: PeSTo processing**.
 These can be used to generate embeddings, or finetuned for other tasks.

 ### 4. Download Model Checkpoints
-Model checkpoints are provided [here](https://huggingface.co/ada-f/ATOMICA/).
+Model checkpoints are provided on [Hugging Face](https://huggingface.co/ada-f/ATOMICA/).
 The following models are available:
 * Pretrained complex model
 * Pretrained ATOMICA-Interface model
 * Finetuned ATOMICA-Ligand prediction models for the following ligands: